sudo apt update not working

 The ‘’Problem with MergeList’’ error can also appear while you are trying to update your Ubuntu.

 It usually occurs if the package lists or status file cannot be parsed or opened.
-So, you must fix this Ubuntu unable to update issue.
+So, you must fix the Ubuntu unable to update issue.

 E:Encountered a section with no Package: header,